 - Nathan Fillion, Elizabeth Banks, Michael Rooker, Gregg Henry, Jenna Fischer

 - 96 min.

 - Release Date

 Trash becomes something more than low-budget exploitation with Slither, a goopy, gory horror-comedy from 2006 that pays homage to ‘80s genre classics.
 Writer-director James Gunn, who wrote 2004’s Dawn of the Dead, makes a very specific kind of film for a very specific audience.
 Those compelled by straight horror won’t be frightened, and those who enjoy their comedies without having to gag from disgust won’t be laughing.
-This movie is for those who can spot Gunn’s many visual and thematic references to the films that inspired him, who can grasp the irony of his characters, and who can appreciate his plentiful use of tangible makeup effects.
+This movie is for those who can spot Gunn’s many visual and thematic references to the films that inspired him, who can grasp the irony of his characters, and who can appreciate his commitment tangible makeup effects.

 Gunn’s touches to the setting and the characters therein add needed vitality to an otherwise familiar horror scenario.
 The story takes place in the southern town of Wheelsy, where the autumn highlight is “Deer Cheer,” the town’s annual deer hunting festival.
-Here’s a hick town where the crusty mayor Jack MacReady (Gregg Henry) cusses about everything and everyone, where country cops pass time by clocking birds on their radar, and where the most successful businessman in town has two first names.
+Here’s a hick town where the crusty mayor Jack MacReady (Gregg Henry) cusses about everything and everyone, where country cops pass the time by clocking birds on their radar, and where the most successful businessman in town has two first names.
 While philandering in the woods with Brenda (Brenda James), whom he met at the bar, Grant Grant (Michael Rooker of Henry: Portrait of a Serial Killer fame) becomes the host of an alien organism from a fallen meteorite.
-Over the next day, his skin develops boils and his sudden appetite causes more than one “Lost Dog” sign to go up.
+Over the next day, his skin develops boils, and his sudden appetite causes more than one “Lost Dog” sign to go up.
 As for the floozy, he fills her body like a balloon with raw meat and the slug seedlings that come pouring out when she eventually bursts.